cjmugs1/recipeasy/README.md

 Recipeasy is a recipe app that allows users to search, save, and share recipes.
 Users can also create their own recipes and add them to the database.

+## Deployed Application
+This is a fully deployed app on Heroku.
+You can access the app here: [Recipeasy](https://recipeasy-cookbook.herokuapp.com/)

 ## Table of Contents

 - [Getting Started](#getting-started)